ldtteam/MinecoloniesWiki/source/misc/recipes.md

 ## Hut Blocks

 **Notes**
-The [Town Hall](../../source/buildings/townhall) is listed here, but you can only craft it after you have placed the [Supply Ship/Camp](../../source/items/supplycampandship).
+The [Town Hall](../../source/buildings/townhall) is listed here, but you can only craft it after placing the [Supply Ship/Camp](../../source/items/supplycampandship).
 The [Barracks Tower](../../source/buildings/barrackstower) is not listed here because it cannot be crafted.
 You must craft and place the [Barracks](../../source/buildings/barracks) instead.

 | Name                                               | Ingredients                                          | Recipe                         |